It’s 2017 and the whole world is blogging.

 With a consistent traffic source and determination, it’s possible — though uncommon.

-For the majority of bloggers, it’s a long road with few big wins.
+For most bloggers, it’s a long road with few big wins.

 Instead of launching a product twice a year and praying there are no financial challenges on the horizon; build a machine that pays you every day.